renaudtertrais/simple-chat-demo/README.md

 ## To improve

-- [ ] Write tests
+- [ ] Complete tests (especially form components)
 - [ ] Split components (especially `Client.jsx`)
+- [ ] Extract functions in libs from containers that could be tested separately
-- [ ] Add am "unread messages" notification if user scroll up
+- [ ] Add an "unread messages" notification if user scroll up
 - [ ] Use a node server to allow real chat on different windows
 - [ ] Save history in database
 - [ ] Be a11y complient